roshan8/roshan8.github.io/_posts/2020-03-20-Leveraging-cloudflare-benifits copy.md

 ## Cheapest Domain Registrar

-Cloudflare recently announced that they will be [selling domain](https://blog.cloudflare.com/cloudflare-registrar/) at a wholesale price each TLD charges.
+Cloudflare recently announced that they will be [selling domains](https://blog.cloudflare.com/cloudflare-registrar/) at a wholesale price each TLD charges.
 Although currently domain transfer from other registrars to Cloudflare is supported.
 Directly buying a domain from Cloudflare is not yet supported.
-However, not all the TLD’s are supported yet.
-Please check [this](https://www.cloudflare.com/tld-policies/) supported TLD’s
+[Here's](https://www.cloudflare.com/tld-policies/) the list of TLD's supported for transfers.